liugang1234567/Gang-neuron/README.md

 https://doi.org/10.36227/techrxiv.12477266  (IEEE preprints-You should cite it.)

-**Quote format: Liu, Gang (2020): It may be time to improve the neuron of artificial neural network.
+**Citation format: Liu, Gang (2020): It may be time to improve the neuron of artificial neural network.
 TechRxiv.
 Preprint. https://doi.org/10.36227/techrxiv.12477266 **

 **AI 3 is for deep learning (CV,NLP).**
 **IEEE  preprints ranking: Top 1 in yearly popularity**